 - The Hero: Of III.

-- Like Father Like Daughter: Takes after her zombie-slaughtering father far more than her Damsel in Distress mother, despite her strained relationship with him.
+- Like Parent Like Child: Takes after her zombie-slaughtering father far more than her Damsel in Distress mother, despite her strained relationship with him.

 The House of the Dead 4